 Policy: Cyber Security Policy

-Approved by:
+Approved by: Board of Directors

-Date: April 2023
+Date: July 2024

 Review Cycle: Annual

 Versions:

 VERSION DATE AUTHOR CHANGES

 2021 June 2021 DO - IT Director Initial version.

 2022 August 2022 MY - Trust Technical Lead No changes.

 2023 May 2023 MJH - IT Coordinator Redesign of document throughout.

 Added Executive Summary.

 Added Scope of Responsibilities.

 Added the responsibility of Principals to ensure adequate training is delivered in line with NCSC and DfE guidance and RPA statutory requirements.

 Added responsibility of Trust IT Support Teams to oversee local IT Support Teams and Third-Party IT Provision.

 Added Guidance to Implementation.

 Adjusted Guidance to Incident Responses.

 Added References.

 Added information on how to report incidents to the NCSC.

+2024 May 2024 MJH - IT Manager Added need for each Academy to have its own Cyber Response Plan.

+Updated Staff Guidance.